Silverfish: Description

 The silverfish is a nocturnal insect typically 7–10 mm long.
 Its abdomen tapers at the end, giving it a fish-like appearance.
-The newly hatched are whitish, but develop a greyish hue and metallic shine as they get older.
+The newly hatched are whitish, but develop a greyish hue and metallic sheen as they get older.
 It has two long cerci and one terminal filament at the tip of the abdomen between the cerci.
-It also has two small compound eyes, although other members of Zygentoma are completely eyeless, such as the family Nicoletiidae.
+It also has two small compound eyes, although other members of Zygentoma are eyeless, such as the family Nicoletiidae.

-Like other species in Apterygota, the silverfish is completely wingless.
+The silverfish, like other species in Apterygota, is wingless.
 It has long antennae, and moves in a wiggling motion that resembles the movement of a fish.
 This, coupled with its appearance and silvery scales, inspires its common name.
-Silverfish can regenerate terminal filaments and antennae, if lost, in two to four weeks.
+Silverfish can regenerate lost terminal filaments and antennae within four weeks.
 Silverfish typically live for up to three years.

 The silverfish is an agile runner.
 It avoids light.

 Distribution

 Silverfish are a cosmopolitan species, found in Africa, the Americas, Australia, Eurasia, and parts of the Pacific.
 They inhabit moist areas, requiring a relative humidity between 75% and 95%.
-In urban areas, they can be found in attics, basements, bathtubs, sinks, kitchens, old books, classrooms, and showers.
+In urban areas, they can be found in attics, basements, bathtubs, showers, kitchens, sinks, libraries, and classrooms.
+They can live in old books.